-- 24.1 The School will consider and accept boarding applications broadly in line with this Policy. - 24.2 In deciding whether to accept a boarding application, the School will also consider the suitability of the prospective boarding student to board at the School (including by reference to the proposed boarding student's maturity, needs, degree of independence, capacity to participate in the School's boarding programs, and capacity to comply with the School's boarding program standards). - 24.3 At all times, the Principal has the absolute discretion to make the final decision regarding whether or not the School should make a boarding offer.
+- 24.1 All Students entering Years 7 to Year 12, and prospective Students for those Year levels, are eligible for an application for boarding in the School's Boarding Premises.
+The School will consider and accept eligible boarding applications broadly in line with this Policy. - 24.2 In deciding whether to accept a boarding application, the School will also consider the suitability of the prospective boarding student to board at the School (including by reference to the proposed boarding student's maturity, needs, degree of independence, capacity to participate in the School's boarding programs, and capacity to comply with the School's boarding program standards). - 24.3 At all times, the Principal has the absolute discretion to make the final decision regarding whether or not the School should make a boarding offer.
 It is not the School's practice to disclose a prospective boarding student's place on the School's waiting list, or provide specific feedback regarding the timing of an offer to a student (or, where no offer is made, the reasons for this). - 24.4 A boarding offer will not be regarded as accepted until a signed Domestic Student Enrolment Agreement, or Overseas Students Enrolment Agreement and have been signed by each of the prospective boarder's parents (unless an exemption applies), and the other requirements set out in the offer (which will be consistent with this Policy) have been complied with.